A nonperturbative test of nucleation calculations for strong phase transitions: High-temperature effective field theory

 where $M_\phi$ is the physical scalar mass, and $\theta$ the Higgs mixing angle, both evaluated at tree-level; for details, see Appendix A of Ref.~\cite{Gould:2019qek}.
 The corresponding Lagrangian parameters are $\sigma=-5.1340\times 10^5~\text{GeV}^3$, $\kappa_1 = 16.937~\text{GeV}$ and $m=108.23~\text{GeV}$.

-At the critical temperature (in this case $T_\text{c}=98.513$~GeV), this goes through the second benchmark point studied in Ref.~\cite{Gould:2021dzl}.
+At the critical temperature (in this case $T_\text{c}=98.513~\text{GeV}$), this goes through the second benchmark point studied in Ref.~\cite{Gould:2021dzl}.
 The critical temperature is exact within the 3d EFT, as it is protected by a $Z_2$ symmetry.
 The equilibrium thermodynamics at the critical temperature was found to be under good perturbative control at one-loop order, at which point the dimensionless loop-expansion parameter within the EFT is $\alpha_3\approx 0.13$~\cite{Gould:2021dzl}.
-The temperature of spinodal decomposition, where the mass in the metastable phase goes through zero, is $T_\text{s}=89.920$~GeV at tree-level, though this is corrected by loops within the EFT.
+The temperature of spinodal decomposition, where the mass in the metastable phase goes through zero, is $T_\text{s}=89.920~\text{GeV}$ at tree-level, though this is corrected by loops within the EFT.

-Our lattice simulations are carried out within the 3d effective theory.
-The majority of our simulations were carried out at the parameter point corresponding to $T = 93.121$~GeV, where we have used Eqs.~\eqref{eq:dr_start} to~\eqref{eq:dr_end} to fix the corresponding 3d effective parameters.
+Our lattice simulations are carried out within the 3d EFT.
+The majority of our simulations were carried out at the parameter point corresponding to $T = 93.121~\text{GeV}$, where we have used Eqs.~\eqref{eq:dr_start} to~\eqref{eq:dr_end} to fix the corresponding 3d effective parameters.
 The dimensionless loop-expansion parameter at this temperature is $\alpha_3\approx 0.23$~\cite{Gould:2021dzl}.
-Note that, while we have used only leading order dimensional reduction matching relations, our calculations within the 3d effective theory are valid nonperturbatively at the values of the effective parameters studied.
+Note that, while we have used only leading order dimensional reduction matching relations, our calculations within the 3d EFT are valid nonperturbatively at the values of the effective parameters studied.